titco/utaf/README.md

 ### Documentation

-Metadata and variable descriptions is available in the manual pages in the `man` folder.
+Metadata and variable descriptions are available in the manual pages in the `man` folder.

 <!-- badges: start -->